 Gardner, Beth Gharrity.
 2015.
 Speaking for the Public: How the Media Constructed Controversy and Consensus About Abortion from 1972 through 1994.
 Doctoral Thesis.
 University of California, Irvine.

 Polletta, Francesca, and Beth Gharrity Gardner.
-(In press, 2018).
+(2018).
 “The Forms of Deliberative Communication.”
 The Oxford Handbook of Deliberative Democracy, edited by André Bächtiger, John S. Dryzek, Jane Mansbridge, and Mark E. Warren.
 New York: Oxford University Press.

 Gardner, Beth Gharrity, Diana J Mason, and Barbara Glickstein.
 2016.
 “Using the Power of Media to Influence Health Policy and Politics.”
 Pp. 120-136 in Policy and Politics in Nursing and Health Care, 7th ed., edited by Diana J. Mason, Deborah B. Gardner, Freida Hopkins Outlaw, and Eileen O’Grady.
 St. Louis, MO: Elsevier.

 Polletta, Francesca, and Beth Gharrity Gardner.
 2015.
 “Culture and Movements,” in Emerging Trends in the Social and Behavioral Sciences, edited by Robert A. Scott and Stephen M. Kosslyn.
 Hoboken, NJ: John Wiley and Sons.
 DOI: 10.1002/9781118900772.etrds0108